Marlboro Ads

 1

 Full color 9 1/2" x 13" ad for their Marlboro Reds and Longhorn 100's.
 The ad has a cold photo of a mountain scene where two cowboys are riding their horses across a snowcovered field under a clear sky.
+They may be cold but they are smoking their Marlboro's.
 The ad headline is the familiar "Come to where the flavor is.
 Marlboro Country".
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 December 10, 1971